cueglow/glowdtf/dev-docs/Client-Server API.md

 Generally, the JSON format treats fields being null or absent/undefined exactly the same.
 This is because the server-side JVM cannot easily differentiate between undefined and null.

+When universe and address don't change their value they should be null or undefined.
+If they change to being null/unpatched, their value must be `-1`.

 If the `uuid` of the updated fixture(s) is not present client-side, the client should re-subscribe.